Enumeration of rooted 3-connected bipartite planar maps: Proof of Theorem

-Further assume that when $z\sim r$ for $z\in \Delta(\theta,R)$, $f(z)$ has a singular expansion of the form
+Further assume that when $z\sim \phi$ for $z\in \Delta(\theta,r)$, $F(z)$ has a singular expansion of the form

-Then the coefficients of $f(z)$ satisfy
+Then the coefficients of $F(z)$ satisfy

-We compute first the 242 different complex roots of $d(z)$ and check that $\rho$ is the only one having modulus $\rho$.
-Second, we compute the singular expansion of $T_b(z)$ locally around $\rho$.
-As $T_b(z)$ is algebraic, there exists $R > \rho$ and $0 < \theta < \pi/2$ for which its representation at $z=0$ admits an analytic continuation to a domain at $z=\rho$ of the form $\Delta(\theta,R)$.
-This analytic continuation can in fact be computed from $P(z,T_b)$ using Newton's {polygon algorithm}.
-This gives a singular expansion of the {Puiseux} type:
+We compute first the 242 different roots of $d(z)$ and check that $\rho$ is the only one having modulus $\rho$.
+Since $T_b(z)$ is algebraic there exists $r > \rho$ and $0 < \theta < \pi/2$ such that the representation of $T_b(z)$ at $z=0$ admits an analytic continuation to a domain at $z=\rho$ of the form $\Delta(\theta,r)$.
+This analytic continuation can be computed from $P(z,T_b)$ using Newton's \textit{polygon algorithm} (see~\cite{FS09}).
+This gives an expansion of the \textit{Puiseux} type: